 Scheme A Scheme B Amalgamated scheme

-Administrator

-Managed care: healthcare service providers

-Managed care: management service

-providers
+Risk transfer arrangements with non-managed healthcare organisations

-Actuarial Services
+Actuarial services

 Distribution channels

 Investment managers

 Commercial reinsurance

 Auditors

+Other third parties

-2.2.3 Details regarding the amalgamated scheme
+2.2.3 Details regarding the proposed amalgamated scheme

-General information of the amalgamated scheme should be included in the report, which includes at least the following information:
+General information of the proposed amalgamated scheme should be included in the report, which includes at least the following information:

-- The full name of the amalgamated scheme. - The date on which the proposed amalgamation will be effective. - The physical and postal address of the registered office of the amalgamated scheme. - The full names, physical and postal addresses of the principal officer and board of trustees of the amalgamated scheme. - The name and address of the entity who will administer the amalgamated scheme, including an organogram of the administrator and its related parties. - The name and address of all managed care provider(s) of the amalgamated scheme, including an organogram of the managed care provider(s) and its related parties. - The name and address of the auditors of the amalgamated scheme. - Names and relationships of all related parties to the amalgamated scheme, as well as details regarding the delivery of any service by these related parties to the amalgamated scheme.
-The provision of an organogram might be necessary. - Details of other possible amalgamations considered, including the reasons for selecting a specific medical scheme(s) to amalgamate with. - Summary of the membership profile, for example: - Number of members. - Number of beneficiaries. - Average age of beneficiaries. - Pensioner ratio (65+ years). - Number of chronic patients. - Family size. - Details regarding the registered rules of the amalgamated scheme.

-- The mission and objectives of the amalgamated scheme. - Details regarding the benefit options available to the members of the scheme which will transfer its assets; as well as details regarding any default option(s), should the member not choose a specific benefit option by the effective date of the amalgamation. - Details regarding the personnel strategy of the scheme that will transfer its assets. - In addition, should the individual schemes which will amalgamate have different administrators than the amalgamated scheme, the scheme should clearly indicate to what extent the IT systems of the different administrators are compatible, to ensure a smooth transfer of data.
-The full details of the transfer of data should be provided; that is the manner in which the transfer will be dealt with both to the scheme or to the members.
+- The full name of the proposed amalgamated scheme; - The date on which the proposed amalgamation will be effective; - The physical and postal address of the registered office of the amalgamated scheme; - The full names, physical and postal addresses of the principal officer and Board of Trustees of the amalgamated scheme; - The name and address of the entity who will administer the amalgamated scheme, including an organogram of the administrator and its related parties; - The name and address of all accredited managed healthcare provider(s) of the amalgamated scheme, including an organogram of the managed care provider(s) and its related parties; - The name and address of the auditors of the amalgamated scheme; - Names and relationships of all related parties to the amalgamated scheme, as well as details regarding the delivery of any service by these related parties to the amalgamated scheme.
+The provision of an organogram might be necessary; - The reasons for selecting a specific medical scheme(s) to amalgamate with i.e. demonstrable suitability; - Summary of the membership profile, for example: - Ø Number of members: - Ø Number of beneficiaries: - Ø Average age of beneficiaries; - Ø Pensioner ratio (65+ years); - Ø Number of chronic patients; - Ø Family size; and - Ø Racial classification. - Details indicating how deterioration in any of the fundamentals of the scheme, such as ageing, member mix, number of chronic patients etc., will be managed in the amalgamated scheme; - Details regarding the registered rules of the amalgamated scheme; - The mission and objectives of the amalgamated scheme; - Details regarding the benefit options available to the members of the scheme which will transfer its assets; as well as details regarding any default option(s), should the member not choose a specific benefit option by the effective date of the amalgamation; - Details regarding the human resourcestrategy of the scheme that will transfer its assets; and - In addition, should the individual schemes which will amalgamate have different administrators than the amalgamated scheme, the scheme should clearly indicate to what extent the IT systems of the different administrators are compatible, to ensure a smooth transfer of data.
+The full details of the transfer of data should be provided; that is the manner in which the transfer will be dealt with both to the scheme and to the members.

-2.3.
-Strategy and implementation
+2.3 Strategy and implementation